 Internal Control — Integrated Framework contains 17 principles of an effective internal control system.
 In addition to these broad principles, there are 77 “points of focus” to support implementation and maintenance.

-The COSO framework can benefit any company, but it is particularly relevant for public companies subject to Section 404 of the Sarbanes-Oxley Act (SOX).
+The COSO framework can benefit any organization, but it is particularly relevant for public companies subject to Section 404 of the Sarbanes-Oxley Act (SOX).
 Sec.
 404 requires a public company’s management and external auditors to report annually on the adequacy of internal controls over financial reporting.
-(Currently, smaller public companies with a public float of less than $75 million are exempt from this requirement.
-The SEC has a proposed rule to expand this expected to be issued in 2020.)
+(Smaller public companies with annual revenues of less than $100 million and a public float of less than $700 million are exempt from the auditor’s opinion on internal controls.)

 Most public companies subject to Sec.
 404 have used COSO’s framework to implement internal controls and evaluate their effectiveness.